Last update Feb. 22, 2026

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Ascorbic acid contained in citrus products passes through breast milk and would increase the levels of ascorbic acid in breast milk, especially in women deficient in ascorbic acid.
+Ascorbic acid from citrus products passes into breast milk, increasing the levels of ascorbic acid in breast milk, especially in women who are deficient in ascorbic acid.
+(Daneel 2005)

 See below the information of this related product: